Reduce the chaos (and turn down the volume) at your next pack meeting with these crowd-control tips.

 Outlets for Energy

-Outdoors or not, Thornton says it’s important to include a game or another activity in which boys can do more than just sit and listen (or fidget and not listen).
-For example, Pack 744’s December meetings feature a “snowball” fight with balled-up athletic socks (which are then donated to a homeless shelter) serving as snowballs.
-“You can imagine how much fun and excitement a 100-person snowball fight has,” he says.
-“The last round always is kids versus adults.”
+Outdoors or not, Thornton says it’s important to include a game or another activity in which Cub Scouts can do more than just sit and listen (or fidget and not listen).
+For example, Pack 744’s December meetings feature a “snowball” fight with lightweight, fluffy items serving as snowballs.

 Rewarding Good Behavior